 From this data the density is computed and as per the expression given in question 1 above for mass flow rate the value for the same is calculated.
-Pressure Temperature compensation and Density compensation is one and the same.
+Pressure Temperature compensation and Density compensation are one and the same.

-For calculating volumetric flow rate first the mass flow rate is calculated and then it is divided by density at NTP or STP conditions as per requirement.
+For calculating the volumetric flow rate first the mass flow rate is calculated and then it is divided by density at NTP or STP conditions as per requirement.

 This type of correction is also known as density compensation.